gpheheise/randomstuff/Isomni'hack_TERMS_AND_CONDITIONS.md

 ## 14. Modification, Suspension, or Termination

-The Organizer reserves the right to modify, suspend, or terminate the Giveaway at any time if:
+The Organizer reserves the right to modify, suspend, or terminate the Giveaway, in whole or in part, at any time prior to the confirmed award of the prize, if circumstances arise that compromise or could reasonably be expected to compromise the fairness, integrity, legality, or proper administration of the Giveaway.

-- Legal compliance requires it
+Such circumstances may include, but are not limited to:

+- Fraud, abuse, or manipulation of the entry process;
-- Fraud or abuse occurs
+- Automated or coordinated entry activity;
-- Technical failures affect integrity
+- Technical failures, platform outages, or data corruption;
-- Force majeure prevents continuation
+- Legal or regulatory concerns;
+- Inability to transfer the ticket;
+- Event cancellation, postponement, or material alteration;
+- Force majeure events (including but not limited to natural disasters, government restrictions, travel bans, public health events, or civil disturbances);
-- Any unforeseen circumstance makes continuation impractical
+- Any unforeseen circumstance beyond the reasonable control of the Organizer.

+In the event of termination prior to winner confirmation, the Organizer shall have no obligation to award the prize and no participant shall have any claim to compensation, damages, or substitute performance.

+If modification becomes necessary, such modification shall not retroactively affect already validly submitted eligible entries unless required for legal compliance or integrity of the Giveaway.

+The Organizer shall not be liable for any consequences resulting from such modification, suspension, or termination, provided that such action was not taken in bad faith or in violation of mandatory applicable law.

+Nothing in this section limits rights that cannot be excluded under mandatory German law.
 No participant shall have claims arising from such modification or termination.

 ---